 There is a fierce, invisible competition to secure raw materials in the battery industry.
 In particular, the price of lithium, a critical raw material for batteries, more than doubled compared to the previous year in China.
 Also, the price of cobalt increased by more than 80% in Europe.

 The EV market is worth about KRW 15.4 trillion in 2020, and this is expected to snowball to about KRW 97.7 trillion in three years.
 The use of related raw materials is also expected to increase sharply.
 Experts say that by 2025, the rising cost of raw materials may not be the most pressing issue.
-Instead, shortage of raw materials could become a prevalent concern by then.
+Instead, shortages of raw materials could become a prevalent concern by then.

 As companies compete intensely to secure raw materials, LG Energy Solution foresaw such a trend in the market and is now securing raw materials quickly and appropriately.
 For example, LG Energy Solution took a preemptive move by acquiring a stake in a raw material-related company and signing a long-term supply contract.